redux-observable/redux-observable/examples/redux-observable-shopping-cart/README.md

  This is the porting of the redux-saga-shopping-cart.
  The saga has been transformed into an equivalent epic, all the other code is pretty much the same.

+ Package with:

+    npm run webpack

+ run with:

+    npm start